mbdata/classified_car_ads/notebooks/load_data.md

 sed -i 1d classified-ads-for-cars_aa
 ```

-# Copy the files to hdfs:
+# Copy the files to HDFS:

 Create a directory in hadoop called baranov/cars/classified by using the following command: